redhat-openstack/website/source/uncategorized/opendaylight-integration.html.md

 1. The set-manager instructs ovsdb to connect to OpenDaylight as a manager.
 2. Configuration values are added to the other_config field in the Open_vSwitch table to inform OpenDaylight of information it needs to provision the bridges:
-    1.  bridge_mappings to detail how the physical networks are mapped to the provider networks.
+    1.  provider_mappings to detail how the physical networks are mapped to the provider networks.
 This is only needed for vlan isolation.
     2.  local_ip to indicate the tunnel endpoint address which is needed to build the tunnels.

 Copy the odl.sh script and run it as: